skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **NOTE - Please check whether both these addresses are the same.
 If they are not the same, then cancel the operation and stop using the Skywallet.
 Immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support).
 Alternatively, you can also send an email detailing the issue to **support@skycoin.zendesk.com**.
-It is imperative you do this as showing different addresses means your Wallets might have been compromised and using the same would lead you to the loss of your Coins.**
+It is imperative you do this as showing different addresses means your SkyWallet might have been compromised and using the same would lead you to the loss of your Coins.**

 **Wallets Showing Different Addresses**